jonbnewman/use-prompt/examples/typescript.md

 }
 ```

-The only real difference here (compared to plain JS) is the incorporation of the `RenderProps` type in the render callback function.
+The only real difference here (compared to plain JS) is the incorporation of the `RenderProps` type in the Prompt component.

 This is the type which defines the (`resolve`, `reject`, and `visible`) properties passed into the function.